-Students using Chapter 31 VA Vocational Rehabiliation who wish to have their certifications terminated will need to have their VA Counselor contact Liberty University directly.
+Students using Chapter 31 VA Veteran Readiness and Employment who wish to have their certifications terminated will need to have their VA Counselor contact Liberty University directly.

 Students eligible for Veterans Education Benefits will have their enrollment certified with the VA.
-If Federal Tuition Assistance is later applied toward a course that has been certified, the certification for Veterans Benefits will be either amended (Post-9/11) to account for the Tuition Assistance, or terminated (all other GI Bill® chapters) in accordance with the 2014 Department of Defense Memorandum of Understanding.
+If Federal Tuition Assistance is later applied toward a course that has been certified, the certification for Veterans Benefits will be either amended (Chapters 33 and 1606) to account for the Tuition Assistance or terminated (all other GI Bill chapters) in accordance with the 2014 Department of Defense Memorandum of Understanding.

 When you hear the term VA Form 22-1999, this is referring to your electronic enrollment certification that the Office of Military Affairs submits to the Department of Veterans Affairs.
 This certification reports your hours and term of enrollment to the U.S. Department of Veterans Affairs and will then determine the amounts that can be paid for your course(s) through your benefit.
 You will always be notified by email to your Liberty email account when an enrollment certification is submitted or adjusted.

 When a student withdraws from a course, Liberty University must submit an adjustment of enrollment to the U.S. Department of Veterans Affairs.
-Because the U.S. Department of Veterans Affairs will not pay for the course, a student may be charged the tuition for the course from which he or she withdraws by the U.S. Department of Veterans Affairs.
-This amount will be assessed as a student debt, and will be collected by the Debt Management Center at the U.S. Department of Veterans Affairs.
+Because the U.S. Department of Veterans Affairs will not continue to pay for the course, debt may be created on the school by the U.S. Department of Veterans Affairs.
+Liberty University will pay back any required debts with the VA, which may result in you owing a debt to Liberty University.

 Typically, the only documentation that Liberty University may require for withdrawals is for Military Withdrawal requests.
 If the Office of Military Affairs is notified that a student has been approved for one of these withdrawals, a School Certifying Official will make an update to your certification indicating the Mitigating Circumstances that led to the withdrawal.
 All other requests or documentation for Mitigating Circumstances, including for medical reasons, should be submitted directly to the U.S. Department of Veterans Affairs.
 The U.S. Department of Veterans Affairs has an F.A.Q. that may provide further clarification.